 Reise Resolute – Because Life is a Journey

 Reise did it!
-Their debut model, the Resolute was fully after a few minutes of going live on Kickstarter.
-At the time of writing this review, it’s already at over five times the initial goal and there are still nine days to go till the end of the campaign.
+Their debut model, the Resolute was fully funded after a few minutes of going live on Kickstarter.
+At the time of writing this review, it’s already over five times the initial goal and there are still nine days to go till the end of the campaign.
 We don’t see too often this kind of success with a new microbrand, without spending an insane amount on advertising.
 But with the Reise Resolute, it’s not smoke and mirrors, but actual substance that makes the difference.

 While Reise is a new brand, Travis Tan, its founder has been active on the microbrand/Kickstarter scene through another brand for the past five years.
 And this experience helped him have a good understanding of how to stand out in the crowded market of watch microbrands.
 He called his brand Reise – travel, trip or journey in German because life is a journey moving forward and Reise watches are designed to be faithful companions on your journey.
 For most of us, life is a bumpy ride and you need to be determined to move forward, you need to be “Resolute”.